Segment Anything in 3D with Radiance Fields: Experiments

-\paragraph{NVOS dataset} For fair comparisons, we follow the experimental setting of the original NVOS~\cite{nvos}.
+For fair comparisons, we follow the experimental setting of the original NVOS~\cite{nvos}.
 We first scribble on the reference view (provided by the NVOS dataset) to conduct 3D segmentation, and then render the 3D segmentation result on the target view and evaluate the IoU and pixel-wise accuracy with the provided ground truth.
 Note that the scribbles are preprocessed to meet the requirements of SAM.
-More details can be found in the supplement.
-As shown in Table~\ref{tab:nvos}, SA3D outperforms previous approaches by large margins, \textit{i.e.}, +6.5 mIoU over the previous SOTA ISRF and +20.2 mIoU over the NVOS.
+As shown in Table~\ref{tab:nvos}, SA3D outperforms previous approaches by large margins, \textit{i.e.}, +0.5 mIoU over the OmniSeg3D, +6.5 mIoU over the ISRF and +20.2 mIoU over the NVOS.
+The results of SA3D-TensoRF without feature cache are inherited from~\cite{sa3d}.
+Introducing the feature cache does not affect the segmentation accuracy.
+The slight number discrepancies in the result tables are due to refinements in our implementation of cross-view self-prompting.